lukeozga/personal-blog/README.md

 ## Error handling
 Custom middleware returns page `404` if no route has been found.
 In case of any internal server errors, Express default error handler is being used to present generic `500` page to the user.

+## Headers
+Response headers have been configured with `helmet.js`.
+Custom security policy allows to use `bootstrap` package.

+## Cookies
+By defaul the following cookies attributes are set:

+* `httpOnly: true`
+* `sameSite: lax`

+If `ENV` environmental variable is set to production, cookies `secure` attribute is set to `true`.
+This setting requires SSL certificate which is not configure by default in development environment.